-With Endwalker set to wrap up the game's decade-long story, I thought it'd be nice to look back on some of my favourite bits from the critically acclaimed MMORPG.
+Since Endwalker wrapped up Final Fantasy 14's decade-long story, I thought it'd be nice to look back on some of my favourite bits from the critically acclaimed MMORPG (opens in new tab).
 Be it a beloved character, gripping story arc or an iconic cultural moment, here are five of my favourite things to come out of Final Fantasy 14—from its not-so-humble beginnings in 1.0 all the way through to Shadowbringers.

 Of course, there are spoilers!
 So gaze below at your own risk.